Visual Arts Camp

 Courtney Haugdahl (acrylic painting) Courtney Haugdahl is an art education student at Northern Illinois University, an honors student, and a member of the honor society, Phi Kappa Phi.
 Courtney's favorite art medium is painting, and she enjoys reading and making art in her spare time.
 Art has been a way for Courtney to challenge herself inside and outside the classroom and she hopes to always continue to learn more about it beyond school.
 She has worked at the Visual Arts Camp for several years.

 Ashley Martinez (painting with pastel) Ashley is a recent NIU Studio Art graduate.
-She is currently working as a commisioned pastel portrait artist and bi-lingual elementary teacher in Rockford Public Schools.
+She is currently working as a commissioned pastel portrait artist and bilingual elementary teacher in Rockford Public Schools.

 Becki Miller (drawing realism) Becki Miller is currently a local and freelance artist.
 She has long-term plans for a career in art education.
 She has been involved in the camp since 1998 as a camper and became a counselor in 2002.

-Timothy Roloff (acrylic painting) Tim Roloff graduated from NIU in 2017 with a bachelor's degree in art education.
+Timothy Roloff (portraits in acrylic) Tim Roloff graduated from NIU in 2017 with a bachelor's degree in art education.
 He has been teaching art at Woodstock North High School for the past 2 years.
 Tim has been a counselor at Art Camp since 2014.

-John Zilewicz (experimental drawing practices) John Zilewicz is an artist and educator in the Chicago area.
-He has a MA in Painting and Drawing and holds a BA in Two-Dimensional Studio Art.
+John Zilewicz (experimental drawing practices, sketchbook reimagined) John Zilewicz is an artist and educator in the Chicago area.
+He has an M.A. in painting and drawing and holds a BA in Two-Dimensional Studio Art.
 With over 20 years of teaching experience, Zilewicz is an instructor with an entertaining style of teaching art and he brings thoughtful and colorful enthusiasm to the classroom discussion.
-He currently teaches AP and Advanced Studio level courses at Niles West High School where he's been at since 2006.
+He currently teaches AP and Advanced Studio level courses at Niles West High School where he's been since 2006.
 Each year, his students are recognized at local, state and national competitions for their excellence in the visual arts.
 Zilewicz himself was recognized for his contributions to art education and received the Illinois Secondary Art Educator of the Year Award in 2016.
 He is also the Creator of the Illinois High School Art Exhibition (IHSAE), an exhibition program that has gained national recognition around the country from top art schools, colleges and universities.
-He currently serves as the organizations Executive Director.
+He currently serves as the organization's executive director.
 In his personal artistic practice, Zilewicz explores several different themes, but mark-making, intuitive painting and found object assemblage are among his favorites.
 Zilewicz works from his home studio in Arlington Heights.
 He exhibits his artwork regularly and has been featured in various exhibitions and local galleries.

 Schedule